 The plant generally remains disease-free but can have plant scale infestations, which need to be treated or they would cause serious damage to the plant.

-Coontie palm is known to a toxin, called cycasin, which is poisonous for both humans and pets and affects the nervous system and the gastrointestinal tract.
+Coontie palm is known for the toxin, called cycasin.
+The toxin is poisonous for both humans and pets and affects the nervous system and the gastrointestinal tract.

 The toxin, however, is removed through the process of leaching.

 Certain insects, such as belid weevils, act as pollinators of the plant whereas many feeds upon it.

 Eumaeus Atala, a butterfly species are commonly known as Atala butterfly, uses the toxin of zamia pumila for its own defense.

 Related: Check out Sago Palm White Scale | Coffee Grounds On (Cycad) Sago Palm disease or pests

 Coontie palm is a popular choice for growing on borders and as a mass planting groundcover.

 It also grows well as an understory plant.
 Many research facilities use it as a specimen plant.

 While the plant is not native to Florida, it is commonly cultivated there in landscape plantings, mixed with palm species or other evergreen plants.